 2. Why is the Acropolis called ‘Sacred Hill’?

-3. Why did the Ancient Greeks Build the Acropolis?
+3. Why did the Ancient Greeks Build the Acropolis’ Temples?

 Pericles (c.
-495-429 BC), Athens ruler and orator, at the peak of Athenian Democracy, launched a monumental construction in Acropolis to celebrate the Greek victory against the Persians in the Marathon in 490 BC, and in Thermopylae, Artemisio, and Salamina island in 480 BC.
+495-429 BCE), Athens ruler and orator, at the peak of Athenian Democracy, launched a monumental construction project in the Acropolis.
+They wanted to celebrate the Greek victory against the Persians in Marathon in 490 BCE, and in Thermopylae, Artemisio, and Salamina island in 480 BCE.

 After the joined Greeks’ victory against the Persians, the Athenians were becoming more and more powerful.
 Athens, a member of the victorious Greek city-state alliance (the Delian Alliance, from the island of Delos near Mykonos), became a leader, and the other cities started paying taxes to Athens.